AlessioMongelluzzo/PowerEnJoy/rasd/chapter2/chapter2.md

 ### Product functions

-The system allows users to look for a car, reserve it, drive it, and finally pay for the ride.
+The system allows users to look for an available car, reserve it, unlock it, drive it, and finally pay for the ride.
 This is a list of what the users of the service can do.
 - All users can:
 	- create an account